jinhongjung/srwr/README.md

   Restart](https://datalab.snu.ac.kr/~jinhong/papers/srwrICDM2016.pdf), Jinhong Jung, Woojung Jin, Lee Sael, and U Kang, IEEE International Conference on Data Mining (ICDM) 2016, Barcelona, Spain.
 * You can download the slides for the paper [here](http://datalab.snu.ac.kr/~jinhong/slides/srwrICDM2016.pptx).
-* The MATLAB version used in the paper can be downloaded [here](https://datalab.snu.ac.kr/srwr/resources/SRWR-v1.2.zip)
+* The MATLAB version used in the paper can be downloaded [here](https://datalab.snu.ac.kr/srwr/resources/SRWR-v1.2.zip).
+* The datasets used in the paper are available at [here](https://datalab.snu.ac.kr/srwr/).

 ## Installation
 To install python packages used in this repository, type the followings: